jack-avery/rasbot/README.md

 2. Add the key given to irc_oauth, exclude "oauth:".

 **To get your Twitch OAuth:**
-If you've configured your \_AUTH file correctly, you should be able to run authentication.py and it will print your oauth key out to you.
+If you've configured your \_AUTH file correctly, you should be able to run refresh_oauth.py and it will configure your OAuth for you.
 Note that this oauth key needs to be refreshed once every two months.

 **Here's a sample of how your \_AUTH file should look BEFORE running the above:**